rurounigit/hootspot/README.md

  <img src="public/images/icons/icon.png" alt="HootSpot Icon" width="30%">

-**HootSpot is a Chrome Extension that empowers you to identify and understand a wide range of psychological, rhetorical, and political manipulation tactics in any text, leveraging the power of the Google Gemini API or your own local Language Models via LM Studio or Ollama.**
+**HootSpot is a Chrome Extension that empowers you to identify and understand a wide range of psychological, rhetorical, and political manipulation tactics in any text, leveraging the language prowess of the LLM of your choice.
+So far integrated are the Google Gemini API, OpenRouter with access to many LLMs, or your own local Language Models via LM Studio or Ollama.**

-**It runs as a "side panel" in your browser, allowing you to select text from any webpage or paste it directly to receive an instant, in-depth analysis of its underlying messaging and potential manipulative techniques.
+**It runs in the Chrome Side Panel, allowing you to select text from any webpage or paste it directly to receive an instant, in-depth analysis of its underlying messaging and potential manipulative techniques.
 Your API key and local server configurations are stored locally, ensuring your privacy.**

 I started building this extension frustrated by the level of information manipulation in news articles and political statements.